Licensing Medical Examinations

 To schedule a medical assessment, simply submit your Application for Medical Assessment (AMA) via the ELMeRS e-service.
 Upon successful application, choose from any of the Designated Medical Examiners appointed by the Civil Aviation Medical Board (CAMB) to have your Licensing Medical Examination (LMEs) done.

-For the list of CAAS Designated Medical Examiners (DMEs), you can:
+For the list of CAAS Designated Medical Examiners (DMEs), you can refer to the Directory of DME of CAAS (PDF, 64 KB)

 The two types of Licensing Medical Examinations (LMEs) for ATCOs are as follows: